Q1tBV/q1tsim/README.md

 q1tsim = "0.3"
 ```

-As an example, here is a 3-qubit quantum Fourier transform of the |000〉quantum
+As an example, here is a 3-qubit quantum Fourier transform of the |000⟩ quantum
 state:
 ```
 extern crate q1tsim;